EFFECTIVE Saturday 26th DECEMBER AT BOOTERSTOWN PARISH

 Please note we continue to adapt measures to prevent the spread of the Coronavirus and provide a safe space for all our parishioners and community.
 The following changes and guidelines are now in place for our mass schedules:

-Sunday Mass schedule CHANGES – 10:00am Mass ONLY – behind closed doors.
-Attendance via WEBCAM
+Sunday Mass schedule CHANGES – No in-person attendance allowed.
+Attendance only via WEBCAM

-We invite you to be present with us at 10:00 am Mass on Sunday via the parish webcam.
+We invite you to be present with us at our services via the parish webcam.
 Please login 15 mins before to make sure you can connect.
 You may like to remain with us after Mass for a short time for devotions.

 NO 7:30am Mass – this mass will not resume

-The church will open from 10:45 am – 5:00pm for quiet personal prayer should you wish to call in from Monday –Sunday.
+The church will remain open following 10:00am mass until 5:00pm for quiet personal prayer should you wish to call in from Monday – Sunday.
 We encourage parishioners and friends to call in for private prayer.

 The Parish Office and Pastoral Centre will remain closed on Mondays.
 The Parish Office is open from 9:00am – 1:00pm Tuesday – Friday.
 Also available via phone or email for any queries.